yufanghou/yufanghou.github.io/_pages/talks.md

 {% endif %}

 {% include base_path %}

+2024
+- WikiContradict: A Benchmark for Evaluating LLMs on Real-World Knowledge Conflicts from Wikipedia.
+Invited talk at the Monthly Wikimedia Research Showcase, 18 September, 2024.
+- Fact-checking Misrepresented Science and Evaluating LLMs on Real-world Knowledge Conflicts.
+Invited talk at the Second IBM AI Research Master-class Workshop in Trinity College Dublin, 6 September, 2024.
+- Reconstructing Fallacies in Misrepresented Science and Argument Mining in the Wild.
+Invited keynote at the 11th workshop on Argument Mining (ArgMining 2024, held in conjunction with ACL 2024), 15 August, 2024.
 - Conference Panel: Argumentation Mining Research, LLMs and Beyond.
 The 1st International Conference on Robust Argumentation Machines, Bielefeld, June 6, 2024.
 - Empowering Scientific Discovery and Communication: Leveraging Computational Models to Decode Scholarly Documents.
 Invited talk at the 1st International Conference on Robust Argumentation Machines, Bielefeld, June 6, 2024.
 - Bridging Resolution: Advancements and Challenges in the Era of Large Language Models.
 Invited talk at the Workshop on Anaphora and Predictability, Pompeu Fabra University, 29 April, 2024.

+2023
 - The Past and Future of Argument Mining.
 Invited panel discussion at the 10th workshop on Argument Mining (co-located with EMNLP 2023), 7 December, 2023.
 - Building Computational Models to Understand Scholarly Documents for Supporting Scientific Knowledge Discovery and Communication.
 Invited talk at the Computational Linguistics Colloquium, Heidelberg University, 14 November, 2023.
 - Building Computational Models to Understand Scholarly Documents for Supporting Scientific Knowledge Discovery and Communication.
-IBM AI Research Masterclass Workshop in Trinity College Dublin, 18 October, 2023.
+Invited talk at the First IBM AI Research Masterclass Workshop in Trinity College Dublin, 18 October, 2023.
 - [Bridging Resolution: A Journey Towards Modelling Referential Discourse Entities](https://github.com/yufanghou/yufanghou.github.io/blob/master/files/Talk-Yufang_CODI_2023_v1.pdf).
-The 4th Workshop on Computational Approaches to Discourse, held in conjunction with ACL 2023, 13-14 July, 2023.
+Invited talk at the 4th Workshop on Computational Approaches to Discourse, held in conjunction with ACL 2023, 13-14 July, 2023.
 - Scientific Research Trend Analysis and Veracity Assessment for Scientific Claims.
-IBM Neuro-Symbolic AI Workshop, 23 January, 2023.
+Invited talk at the IBM Neuro-Symbolic AI Workshop, 23 January, 2023.

+2022
 - Building Computational Models to “Understand” (Process) Scholarly Documents.
 Dagstuhl Seminar 22432 - Towards a Unified Model of Scholarly Argumentation, 26 October, 2022.
 - Building Computational Models for Discourse Analysis, Knowledge Discovery, and Decision-making.
-Dublin City University NLP Seminar, 26 September 2022.
+Invited talk at the Dublin City University NLP Seminar, 26 September 2022.
 - Anaphora and Coreference Resolution.
-LT Bridge Summer School, 31 May 2022.
+Invited tutorial at the LT Bridge Summer School, 31 May 2022.

+2021
 - Career Panel: What’s Different?
 Alumni in Academia and Industry (Panel Discussion).
-HITS Alumni Meeting, 7 July 2021.
+Invited talk at the HITS Alumni Meeting, 7 July 2021.
 - Project Debater.
-IBM AI in SPM Talk Series, 18 June 2021.
+Invited talk at the IBM AI in SPM Talk Series, 18 June 2021.
 - D2S: Automatic Query Driven Document to Slide Generation.
-DRL Show and Tell, 12 February 2021.
+Invited talk at DRL Show and Tell, 12 February 2021.
 - Medical Applications of Artificial Intelligence in the Future: What Should We Know (Panel Discussion), MMII Annual Conference 2021, 28 February 2021.

+2020
 - Constructing Leaderboards from Scientific Literature.
-Technical University of Darmstadt UKP Lab, 4 December 2020.
+Invited talk at Technical University of Darmstadt UKP Lab, 4 December 2020.
 - Project Debater: From Lab Research to Product.
-Ireland WaiTALK: Path to Entrepreneurship, 12 November 2020.
+Invited talk at Ireland WaiTALK: Path to Entrepreneurship, 12 November 2020.
 - Argument Retrieval in Project Debater.
-CLEF 2020 Touché workshop, 23 September 2020.
+Invited talk at the CLEF 2020 Touché workshop, 23 September 2020.

+Before 2020
 - Computational Argumentation: A Personal Journey.
-Computational Linguistics Department at Heidelberg University, Germany, 19 October 2018.
+Invited talk at the Computational Linguistics Department at Heidelberg University, Germany, 19 October 2018.
 - Information Status: Tasks, Datasets and Models.
-NLP Meetup at Dublin, 26 October 2017.
+Invited talk at NLP Meetup at Dublin, 26 October 2017.
 - Anaphora Resolution.
 Invited Tutorial in the workshop of Debating Technologies, IBM Research Haifa, 4 April 2016.
 - Integrating Semantics and Salience for Bridging Resolution Using Markov Logic.
-Rethinking (the Annotation of) Anaphora and Information Structure (RAIS) Workshop, IMS, Stuttgart University, 23-24 March 2013.
+Invited talk at the Rethinking (the Annotation of) Anaphora and Information Structure (RAIS) Workshop, IMS, Stuttgart University, 23-24 March 2013.
 - Collective Classification for Fine-grained Information Status.
-Reference in Text – Machine Learning of Anaphora Resolution and Information Status Workshop, IMS, Stuttgart University, 8-9 November 2012.
+Invited talk at the Reference in Text – Machine Learning of Anaphora Resolution and Information Status Workshop, IMS, Stuttgart University, 8-9 November 2012.